xshopper/done24bot/index.md

 # Support

-If you have any questions please open a new [discussion](https://github.com/xshopper/done24bot/discussions){:target="_blank"}, try try our best to answer
+If you have any question/idea visit [discussion](https://github.com/xshopper/done24bot/discussions){:target="_blank"}.
+We try our best to accomodate your request.

 ## Execution Plan